How does this medication work? What will it do for me?

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose of the medicine, call the doctor for further instructions.
 Do not take a double dose to make up for a missed one.

-Somatropin vials and cartridges should be refrigerated, protected from light, and kept from freezing.
+Somatropin cartridges should be refrigerated, protected from light, and kept from freezing.
 After preparing the medication by mixing with the provided diluent, vials are stable for up to 21 days, and cartridges are stable for up to 28 days, provided that they are stored in a refrigerator.
 Do not use the solution if it is discoloured or contains particles.

 Keep this medication out of the reach of children.